Excel DATEDIF Function

 - unit - The time unit to use (years, months, or days).

 The DATEDIF (Date + Dif) function is a "compatibility" function that comes from Lotus 1-2-3.
 For along time, official documentation on DATEDIF was sparse.
 Even now (May 2021), Excel will not help you fill in arguments for DATEDIF like other functions.
 As the late Chip Pearson once wrote in his immortal words: DATEDIF is treated as the drunk cousin of the Formula family.
 Excel knows it lives a happy and useful life, but will not speak of it in polite conversation.
 Yet DATEDIF remains a very useful function for certain problems.

-The DATEDIF function calculates the time between a start_date and an end_date in years, months, or days.
-The time unit to return is specified using the unit argument, which is supplied as text.
+The DATEDIF function can calculate the time between a start_date and an end_date in years, months, or days.
+The time unit is specified with the unit argument, which is supplied as text.
 The table below summarizes available unit values and the result for each.
 Time units can be given in upper or lower case (i.e. "ym" is equivalent to "YM").